kizniche/Mycodo/mycodo-manual.md

 Duty Cycle | This is the proportion of the time on to the time off, expressed in percent (0 - 100).
 Current Draw (amps) | This is the current draw, in amps, when the duty cycle is 100%.
 Note: this value should be calculated based on the voltage set in the [Relay Usage Settings](#relay-usage-settings).

+#### Non-hardware PWM Pins

+If using any non-hardware PWM pin (see table below for hardware PWM pins), then there are only certain frequencies that can be used.
+These frequencies are 40000, 20000, 10000, 8000, 5000, 4000, 2500, 2000, 1600, 1250, 1000, 800, 500, 400, 250, 200, 100, and 50 Hz.
+If you attempt to set a frequency that is not listed here, the nearest frequency from this list will be used.

 #### Hardware PWM Pins

+The exact frequency may be set when using a hardware PWM pin.
+The same PWM channel is available on multiple GPIO.
+The latest frequency and duty cycle setting will be used by all GPIO which share a PWM channel.

 BCM Pin | PWM Channel | Raspberry Pi Version
 ------- | ----------- | --------------------